ccxt/ccxt/wiki/ccxt.pro.manual.md

 The same is true not only for JS/ES6 but also for Python 3 async code as well.
 In PHP the async primitives are borrowed from [ReactPHP](https://reactphp.org/).

-Modern async syntax allows you to combine and split the execution into parallel execution pathways, and then merge them, group them, prioritize them, and what not.
-With promises one can easily convert from direct async-style to inverted callback-style, back and forth.
+Modern async syntax allows you to combine and split the execution into parallel pathways and then merge them, group them, prioritize them, and what not.
+With promises one can easily convert from direct async-style control flow to inverted callback-style control flow, back and forth.

 ### Public Methods